 Indexical relationships involve mapping a sign to what it signifies.
-For a paw print to function as an index or indicator of a dog, we must remember that a paw print is made by a real dog.
+For a paw print to function as an index or indicator of a dog, we must remember that a paw print related to a real dog.

-Symbolic relationships involve learning to substitute a sign for what it signifies as well as mapping how it refers to other signs.
-For “dog” to function as a symbol (or word) for a dog, we must experience the sound of “dog” as a replacement for a real dog that is also related to other sounds.
+Symbolic relationships involve learning to substitute a sign for what it signifies as well as mapping how the sign relates to other signs.
+For “dog” to function as a symbol (or word) for a dog, we must experience the sound of “dog” as a replacement for a real dog that is also related to the sounds of other symbols.

 Deacon, T.W.
 (1997).
 The symbolic species: The coevolution of language and the brain.
 New York: Norton.

-Each of these models of levels and cognitive processes provide distinct points of view.
+Each of these models of levels look at cognition from distinct points of view.
 Together they contribute to a multi-faceted perspective of the nature and organization of cognitive levels.
-From this perspective, we can begin to see how cognition involves transforming information from physical perceptions of the world into intuitive associations of relationships into abstract conceptions of symbols and narrative interpretations of meaning.
+From this perspective, we can begin to see how cognition involves levels of processing physical, relational, and abstract information.

-The second level of processing corresponds to emotional, predictive, routinized, social-driven (immediate concerns for self/group) domains of awareness.
+The second level of processing corresponds to themes of emotional, predictive, routinized, socially-driven (immediate concerns for self/group) domains of awareness.
 It involves representing relationships among things in the physical world.
 Since this processing is pre-verbal, its representations are based in the body as subconscious / embodied feelings, memories, habits, etc., which act as indexical associations of information about relationships.

-The third level of processing corresponds to executive, proactive, reflective, progress-driven (long-term/linear concerns for self/group) domains of awareness.
-It involves using symbols as substitute representations of things, relationships among things, and even relationships among other symbols.
+The third level of processing corresponds to themes of executive, proactive, reflective, progress-driven (long-term/linear concerns for self/group) domains of awareness.
+It involves using abstract symbols as substitute representations of things, relationships among things, and even relationships among other abstract symbols.
 Words, as linguistic symbols, do not simply to refer to things/relationships in the world but effectively replace their current presence in the world with their conceptual presence in our minds.
-Numbers, musical notation, and sometimes artwork can also serve as symbolic concepts.
+Numbers, musical notation, and sometimes artwork can also serve as abstract symbols.

 LEVELS OF COGNITION

-Conception: Processing of abstract patterns of interaction = abstract representations (conceptions)
+Conception: Processing of abstract interactions giving rise to abstract representations (conceptions)

-Interpretation: Processing of narrative patterns of interaction = narrative representations (interpretations)
+Interpretation: Processing of narrative interactions giving rise to narrative representations (interpretations)

-Although the processing at each level is relatively simple, it is still important to understand the dynamic part-whole relationships within an emergent system.
-In that dynamic, patterns refer to the nature of the parts and levels refer to the nature of the wholes.
-The representations that emerge (as wholes) at one cognitive level give rise to the patterns that are processed (as parts) at the next cognitive level.
+These descriptions of cognitive processes are very simplistic relative to how the brain actually works.
+That’s why it’s important to be mindful of the emergent dynamic the descriptions are based upon.
+In that dynamic, the representations that emerge (as wholes) at one cognitive level give rise to the patterns that are processed (as parts) at the next cognitive level.
 In this way, the emergence of mind is analogous to the emergence of life.

-The processing of interaction patterns derived from sensations of the world, which is represented as perceptions; analogous to a subatomic level of cognition
+The processing of sensory interaction patterns derived from the world, which is represented as perceptions; analogous to a subatomic level of cognition

-The processing of interaction patterns of interaction derived from perceptions, which is represented as associations; analogous to an atomic level of cognition
+The processing of relational interaction patterns derived from perceptions, which is represented as associations; analogous to an atomic level of cognition

-The processing of abstract patterns of interaction derived from associations, which is represented as conceptions; analogous to a molecular level of cognition
+The processing of abstract interaction patterns derived from associations, which is represented as conceptions; analogous to a molecular level of cognition

-The processing of narrative patterns of interactions derived from conceptions, which is represented as interpretations, analogous to a cellular level of cognition
+The processing of narrative interaction patterns derived from conceptions, which is represented as interpretations, analogous to a cellular level of cognition

 A NEW FRAME OF MIND

-One of the most profound implications may simply be the idea that the mind is part of the fractal design of nature; that how we understand things emerges from how we think about things, which emerges from how we feel about things, which emerges from how we sense things; that within each of us is a universe of interactions, patterns, and levels giving rise to our awareness of the universe of possibilities.
+One of the most profound implications may simply be the idea that the mind is part of the fractal design of nature — that within each of us is a universe of interactions, patterns, and levels giving rise to our awareness of the universe of possibilities.